ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 ## **Things To Know Before You Begin**

+**This guide focuses on patching YT ReVanced Extended with inotia00's patches (which haven't been updated since January 2024), although basic info is provided for patching with YT-Advanced's patches (AKA ReX) and anddea's patches, both of which are forks/adaptions of inotia00's patches.
+For more detailed info on patching ReX, see the [ReX documentation](https://github.com/YT-Advanced/revanced-documentation).**

 **a)** Check out the [Frequently Asked Questions](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/faq.md#frequently-asked-questions).

 **b)** This guide will use the non-root RVX Manager method.
-Check [inotia00's documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) for info on root installs and the other patching methods.
+Check [inotia00's documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation) or for info on root installs and the other patching methods.

 **c)** There is a [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/yt-troubleshooting.md#issues-with-patching--installation) which you should check if you get stuck at any point during this tutorial.